 The brown flaxseeds used in Huel are non-genetically modified, originating from Canada; the largest global producer of flaxseeds.

 Medium-chain triglycerides (MCTs) are types of saturated fat that are metabolised similarly to a calorie-dense carbohydrate.
 The benefit of MCTs is that they are digested and utilised more quickly than long-chain triglycerides (LCTs) to provide a usable energy source rather than being stored as fat.
 Coconut oil is one of the few natural sources of MCTs to which has been attributed a range of benefits to metabolic and physiological health.
-For more information on dietary fats, read Good & Bad Fats.
+For more information on dietary fats, read Good & Bad Fats and Benefits of Medium-Chain Triglycerides.

 The MCTs in Huel powder are sourced from coconut oil.
 A process called spray-drying (also known as encapsulation) converts the MCT liquid-oil into a powder.
 The spray-drying process maintains all the oil’s nutritional properties and aroma, whilst increasing its versatility and shelf life.
 Spray-drying production starts with the mixing, dissolving and homogenisation of the MCTs and a maltodextrin carrier solution to create a suspension solution.
 Maltodextrin carriers are widely used in food production, forming a protective layer to encapsulate the MCTs’ properties.